casper-network/docs-archive/implementation/global-state.rst

 The wasm module must contain a function named ``call`` which takes no arguments and returns no values.
 This is the main entry point into the contract.
 Moreover, the module may import any of the functions supported by the CasperLabs runtime;
-a list of all supported functions can be found in `Appendix A <./appendix.md#a---list-of-possible-function-imports>`__.
-Note that while the ``call`` function cannot take any arguments or have any return value, the contract itself still can via the ``get_arg`` and ``ret`` CasperLabs runtime functions.
+a list of all supported functions can be found in :ref:`Appendix A <appendix-a>`.
+Note that while the
+``call`` function cannot take any arguments or have any return value, the contract itself still can via the ``get_arg`` and ``ret`` CasperLabs runtime functions.